 The model was stable with regard to the effects of condition, trial number, and order of conditions but rather unstable for sex and age when subjects were excluded one at a time.
 Collinearity (maximum VIF: 3.91 for age and sex) appeared to be no issue.
 The data for GLMM 3 included 144 trials of 8 individuals.
 The data are available as part of the supplementary material.

 Platform 1.
-We compared individual performance in the IB and DB conditions to chimpanzees’ performance in Experiment 1 (initial assessment: feature + space condition) and its retest phase.
-We found that apes’ performance in the DB condition was correlated with their performance in feature + space condition (Experiment 1 - initial assessment: rS = 0.717, N = 9, p = 0.035; retest: rS = 0.741, N = 9, p = 0.028).
-In the IB condition the pattern of correlations was more mixed (initial assessment: rS = 0.364, N = 9, p = 0.331; retest: rS = 0.756, N = 9, p = 0.026).
+We compared individual performance in the Identical Boxes and Different Boxes conditions to chimpanzees’ performance in Experiment 1 (initial assessment: feature + space condition) and its retest phase.
+We found that apes’ performance in the Different Boxes condition was correlated with their performance in feature + space condition (Experiment 1 - initial assessment: rS = 0.717, N = 9, p = 0.035; retest: rS = 0.741, N = 9, p = 0.028).
+In the Identical Boxes condition the pattern of correlations was more mixed (initial assessment: rS = 0.364, N = 9, p = 0.331; retest: rS = 0.756, N = 9, p = 0.026).

 Platform 2 (GLMM S02).
-In GLMM S02, we analysed chimpanzees’ platform 2 performance of the DB and IB conditions.
-The FD condition was not included here because there were no boxes on platform 2 in the FD condition.
-Apart from this, the model specification was identical to GLMM 03.The samples of GLMM S02 consisted of 96 trials of 8 chimpanzees.
+In GLMM S02, we analysed chimpanzees’ platform 2 performance of the Different Boxes and Identical Boxes conditions.
+The Food Distraction condition was not included here because there were no boxes on platform 2 in the Food Distraction condition.
+Apart from this, the model specification was identical to GLMM 03.The data used for GLMM S02 consisted of 96 trials of 8 chimpanzees.

-GLMM S02 comprising the test predictors condition (DB or IB), and age, along with the control predictors order of condition and trial number fitted the data significantly better than null model comprising only the control predictors and the random effects (χ2(3) = 10.80, p = 0.013, see Table S6 for detailed results).
-There was no significant difference between IB and DB at platform 2 (χ2(1) = 3.12, p = 0.078) but a trend toward better performance in the DB than IB condition.
+GLMM S02, comprising the test predictors condition (DB or IB), and age, along with the control predictors order of condition and trial number, fitted the data significantly better than null model comprising only the control predictors and the random effects (χ2(3) = 10.80, p = 0.013, see Table S6 for detailed results).
+There was no significant difference between the Identical Boxes and the Different Boxes condition at platform 2 (χ2(1) = 3.12, p = 0.078) but a trend toward better performance in the Different Boxes than Identical Boxes condition.
 Younger subjects performed better than older ones (χ2(1) = 8.14, p = 0.004) whereas sex (χ2(1) = 3.59, p = 0.058) did not have a significant effect on performance.
 The control predictors order of condition and trial number had no significant effects on performance (both p > 0.1).